 I’ve been with my boyfriend for 3 years.
 We are both in our early thirties.
 When I first met him, I thought he was very attractive, and I still do.
 I like skinny dudes and he was skinny when I met him.
 About seven months into our relationship he put on about 15-20 pounds, which I found less attractive.
 His stomach was no longer flat and he carried weight around his middle in general.
 I expected him to lose it quickly, but he didn’t.
 Eventually I brought it up and he said I should have just said so and that he hadn’t really noticed, and that he would start a diet and exercise more.

-It didn’t stick for long and since then every few months I ask him if he is still on his diet (which is all I do, I don’t bother him about it otherwise) and he gets upset and says yes (and sometimes no) and we had a fight about it recently where he said he wants me to stop asking.
+It didn’t stick for long and since then every few months I ask him if he is still on his diet or if he saw that forskolin by dr oz segment (which is all I do, I don’t bother him about it otherwise) and he gets upset and says yes (and sometimes no) and we had a fight about it recently where he said he wants me to stop asking.

 I have stayed the same size, and I know he would not be super happy if I put on weight, since his preference is strongly skewed toward very thin women.
 I feel that while I do maintain my weight for my own sake, I also do it because I know he likes the way I look and I want him to be maximum attracted to me.
 That it’s been over 2 years makes me feel that it doesn’t matter to him if I am maximum attracted to him.